ARM-software/arm-enterprise-acs/mpam/README.md

   - To know about the gaps in the test coverage, see [Scenario Document](docs/Mpam_ACS_Scenario_document.pdf).

 ## GitHub branch
-  - To get the latest version of the code with bug fixes, use the master branch.
+  - To get the latest version of the code with bug fixes, use the v2.0_dev branch.

 ## Target platforms
 Any AARCH64 Enterprise Platform that boots UEFI